crispinamuriel/Lovelaces/server/db/models/test/README.md

 #Testmaster

-These database test specs based on our Pillars Checkpoint and how they were set up/written.
+These database test specs based on our Pillars Checkpoint.
 If you find anything wrong.
-Please let me know!
-You have my written permission to change, alter, rearrange any files having to do with tests.
+Please let me (jenn) know!
+Please change, alter, rearrange any files as you see fit.

 Initial plan is located within this folder : plan.jpg